Invite friends and family to read the obituary and add memories.

 She was involved in the Officer's Wives Club, serving as President holding several successful fund raisers for the scholarship fund.
 She was always thinking of ways to raise money for worthy causes.

 After Clay's retirement, they returned to Old Town Alexandria, VA.
 They became involved in real estate, working with the Charles R Hooff Company.
-Later Mary became the director of the small museum The Athenaeum.
+Later, Mary became the director of the small museum The Athenaeum, which held numerous art shows and fundraisers for the arts.

 To support Clay's declining health, they moved south to Opelousas to be near son Bradford and wife Cathy.
-Mary became active in the Daughters of the American Revolution (Opelousas Chapter) and the Preservation Society.
+Mary became active in the Daughters of the American Revolution (Opelousas Chapter) and the Preservation Society of St Landry Inc.

-A Memorial Service will be held at Epiphany Episcopal Church at a date to be determined.
+A Memorial Service will be held at Epiphany Episcopal Church in late June.
 Internment will be in Arlington National Cemetery, also at a later date.

 This site is protected by reCAPTCHA and the